 - Campus Food – Is it sustainable & Healthy?

 - Boost Endowment Returns and Improve Campus Sustainability

 - The Alliance offers a wide variety of internships for academic credit, many of which were created in response to student proposals or requests; we also offer summer internships in a variety of action areas.

-- Many useful resources are listed in the student reports prepared as part of our internship program — most have extensive references to primary sources.
+- Many useful resources are included in the student reports prepared as part of our internship program — most have extensive references to primary sources.

 - Elements of Campus Sustainability